Vertex-lol/seedcracker_java/README.md

 1) What are the constraints for villages?
 ```
 <chunkX>, <chunkZ>, <rotation>, <variant of origin>, <biome>  (1 = plains, 2 = snowy, 3 = taiga, 4 = savanna, 5 = desert), <abandoned> (yes/no)
+#refer to above for example
 ```

 3) What are the constraints for ruined portals?
 ```
 <chunkX>, <chunkZ>, <rotation>, <variant>, <mirrored> (yes/no), <biome> (1 = most biomes, 2 = desert, nether (after 1.18), swamp (not mangrove though), ocean, 3 = jungle (any kind of portal that has vines growing on it"
+#refer to above for example
 ```

 5) What are the constraints for shipwrecks?
 ```
 <chunkX>, <chunkZ>, <rotation>, <variant>, <condition> (beached/ocean)
+#refer to above for example
 ```

 **IMPORTANT**